What is community mapping?

 What gets mapped?

-We are interested in mapping all places, resources and opportunities in community that fit the following My Community BC criteria:
+We are interested in mapping all INCLUSIVE community places, resources and opportunities that are:

 Categories and Icons